DimejiAre/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+=> Adaptive websites use media breakpoints to change website characteristics to fit into other screen sizes.
+A fully responsive website is a combination of fixed, fluid and adaptive design and uses relative units and media breakpoints to create a website which looks good at all screen sizes.
+It also also has accessibility features as adjusting the browser font-size will change the font-size on the website.

 2. Describe what it means to be mobile first vs desktop first.

+=> Mobile first design means to create a website to be suitable for mobile devices/users first and then add media breakpoints to change that design as the screen gets larger.
+Desktop first design means to create a website to be suitable for desktop devices/users first and then add media breakpoints to change that design as the screen gets smaller.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+=>Default font-size on most browsers is 16px.
+Setting font-size to 62.5% on the html tag makes it 10px which then makes it easier to work with rem which is relative to the root font-size.
+1 rem becomes 10px, 2 rem becomes 20px and so on.

 4. How would you describe preprocessing to someone new to CSS?

+=> Preprocessing is a way to write CSS faster and easier.
+The preprocessor allows you to use its special syntax and then compiles it and generates css for you.
+It adds functionality not available in vanilla CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+=> Favorite concept: Mixins, saves a lot of time that would otherwise have been spent on repitition.

+=> Most trouble: functions, I've just not gotten used to them yet.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.